sukarix/docs/src/packages/statera.md

 ### TestScenario

 A `TestScenario` represents a specific test case or scenario.
-It encompasses multiple `UnitTest` instances that define the individual tests to be run as part of the scenario.
+It encompasses multiple `TestCase` instances that define the individual tests to be run as part of the scenario.

-### UnitTest
+### TestCase

-A `UnitTest` is an individual test case created inside a `TestScenario`.
-It contains the actual test logic and assertions to verify the expected behavior of the code under test.
+A `TestCase` is an individual test case created inside a `TestScenario`.
+It extends the Fat-Free Framework's `Test` class and provides the `expect()` method for assertions to verify the expected behavior of the code under test.

 ## Running Tests